mohankumarBE-2024/Mini-Project-2/README.md

 ## Steps Involved

 ### 1. Data Preprocessing
--Cleaned and standardized raw bird observation data using Pandas.
+-*Cleaned and standardized raw bird observation data using Pandas.

--Converted time-related fields (Start_Time, End_Time) to datetime.time.
+-*Converted time-related fields (Start_Time, End_Time) to datetime.time.

 -Ensured data types for columns like Date, Temperature, Humidity, Sex, etc., were consistent.

 -Handled missing values, (e.g., ID_Method, Distance, Sex).

 ### 2. PostgreSQL Table Creation & Data Insertion
   -Established a connection to PostgreSQL using psycopg2.
   -Created two main tables: grassland and forest, each with properly defined column types (TEXT, INTEGER, BOOLEAN, etc.).
   -Inserted the cleaned DataFrames into these tables using Pandas with SQLAlchemy and bulk insert queries.

 ### 3. SQL-Based Analysis
 Wrote optimized SQL queries for insights like: